duesnate/nn-inference-fpga/project_report.rst

 A surprisingly large number of frameworks have already been developed - mostly through university research - that provide users with accessible design frameworks for CNN implementations on PL without requiring custom handwritten HDL.
 These frameworks harness the inherent modularity of CNN blocks to provide users with the capability of auto-generating a complete HDL description that implements their desired model.
 The developer interface varies among the available frameworks but most frequently resorts to a high-level synthesis language approach.
 Frameworks such as HADDOC2 and DnnWeaver provide compatibility with models that have been developed with Caffe which is a very popular DNN framework with a python interface.
 By adapting a framework that is already familiar in the deep learning (DL) community, these tools are opening the doors for DNN inference on FPGAs to a broader spectrum of potential DNN developers.

 * HADDOC2

 * DnnWeaver

+[DnnWeaver] employs an architecture most closely resembling the single engine architecture.
+The toolflow inputs DNN models that use the popular Caffe format.
+The developers of DnnWeaver created a macro dataflow instruction set architecture (ISA) so that the Caffe models can be parsed and stored as one or two 64-bit words.
+This model-derived instruction set - along with the target FPGA specs - is used to configure and connect an optimized combination of pre-designed hardware templates in order to realize the model.
+In addition, the ISA will generate a static process sequence schedule to orchestrate optimized dataflow.
+Memory access efficiency is optimized using computation slicing to allow for data-reuse.
+The algorithm seeks to create an effective balance between data-reuse and parallelization techniques.
+An optimized acceleration engine is then generated with embedded FSMs and microcodes based off the derived scheduler.
+According to the evaluation presented in [Toolflows], DnnWeaver achieves the highest portability rating for target FPGA devices.
+The tool excels in customization, modularity, and scalability but received lower scores in metrics that include optimization and performance density.

 * FINN
 * ...